CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/02_First-Steps/01_Create-New-Project.md

 ## 2. Create a New Project

 - Initiate a New Project:
-  - In the Project Manager, navigate to File > New Project > New Project.
+  - In the Project Manager, navigate to `File > New Project > New Project`.

 - Choose Project Location:
   - Select a directory on your computer where you want to store your project files.
-It's advisable to create a dedicated folder for each project to maintain organization.
+  - It's advisable to create a dedicated folder for each project to maintain organization.

 - Name Your Project:
   - Enter a meaningful name for your project, such as `STM32_First_Project`.
-This name will be used for the project's primary files.
+  - This name will be used for the project's primary files.

 - Create the Project:
   - Click Save to create the project.
 KiCad will generate essential files, including: